fengyanshi/BENCHMARK_FUNWAVE/car_luth_AC/readme.txt

 4) to to /postprocessing/ and use plot_compare_A.m to plot results

-The procedure for Case C in /02_CaseC/
+The procedure for Case C in /02_CaseC/ and other finer grids